Racecar Safety

 Open Driveshafts

-Open driveshafts need to be painted white for visibility, just in case they decide to depart the vehicle.
-A complete 360 degree driveshaft safety loop must always be provided for an open shaft, at a point 6 to 12 inches behind the transmission.
+Open driveshafts must to be painted white for visibility, just in case they decide to depart the vehicle.
+A complete 360 degree driveshaft safety loop of substance must always be provided for an open shaft, at a point 6 to 12 inches behind the transmission.

 Brake Systems